 - Always bring value or new information when you make contact, it will keep you on their interesting list.

-- Avoid saying, ”just checking in.”
-If that’s all you got, you need to think harder, review your notes, find some new information and stay “interesting”.
+- Avoid saying, ” Just checking in.”
+If that’s all you have, you need to think harder, review your notes, find some new information, and stay “interesting.”

 If you are doing these well and the prospect is honest about their interest, I always assume delays are a shift in their priorities.
-They are never a denial until I confirm it.
+They are never denials until I confirm it.
 I might leave a VM or email like this:

 “Joe – you must be swamped, or new priorities have piled on you since we last spoke.
 How would you like me to follow up with you?
 Do you still want to proceed with the process we are engaged in?
-I can be patient if needed, just let me know how to serve.”
+I can be patient if needed.
+Let me know how to serve.”

 Many salespeople try to keep a dead sales process alive for too long and instead need to shift back to marketing (creating interest).
 If you don’t, it will impact your sales motivation negatively.